nuthanc/head-first-design-patterns/src/mylearnings/strategy_1/README.md

 Animal a = new Dog(); // Animal is Superclass of Dog a.makeSound();

-// Providing subtype(concrete implemenation object) at runtime Animal a = getAnimal(); // Assigning concrete implementation object at runtime a.makeSound();
+// Providing subtype(concrete implementation object) at runtime Animal a = getAnimal(); // Assigning concrete implementation object at runtime a.makeSound();
 ```

 #### Setting Behavior Dynamically

-* setFlyBehavior and setQuackBehvior in Duck superclass for setting behavior dynamically
+* setFlyBehavior and setQuackBehavior in Duck superclass for setting behavior dynamically

 #### Design Puzzle Solution